 Last week, Super Tuesday saw 11 states go to the polls over who they wanted as the Republican presidential candidate.
-Here at Nouse business, our analyst Luke Rix-Standing takes a satirical look at the three candidates who are most likely to gain the Republican nomination.
+Here at Nouse business, our analyst Luke Rix-Standing takes an irreverent look at the three candidates who are most likely to gain the Republican nomination.

-It’s hard to start with anyone other than the Charlie Sheen of US politics, Donald Trump.
-It’s possible that I’m being a little irresponsible – it is now a widely accepted phenomenon that, however scathing it may be, the oxygen of publicity always leaves The Donald sitting pretty.
-It has now become fashionable for journalists to acknowledge this fact, before diving straight in just the same.
-I’m not only flying in the face of my own moral scruples, but also those of my Editor, who has enacted a one-issue ban on all things Trump after he saturated our last edition.
-Perhaps I do have one thing in common with his votership; he makes me feel so deliciously rebellious and naughty.
+It's hard to start with anyone other than that Charlie Sheen of US politics, Donald Trump.
+It's possible I'm doing him a favour - it is widely-accepted that, however scathing the rebuke, the oxygen of publicity always leaves The Donald sitting pretty - but it's now become fashionable for journalists to acknowledge this fact before diving straight in just the same.
+I'm not only flying in the face of my own moral scruples, but also those of my Editor, who has enacted a one-issue ban on all things Trump after he saturated our last edition.
+Perhaps I do have one thing in common with Trump's votership; he makes me feel so deliciously rebellious and naughty.

-Sadly, one look at ‘Trumponomics’ and it’s difficult to see where his business success have come from.
-Setting his stall out early for ‘balancing the budgets’ Trump claims he will ‘cut spending big league’.
-Bafflingly though he has never bothered to elaborate on what that means.
-He has occasionally mentioned ‘the education budget’ and ‘the environment agency’: to give some perspective, abolishing both of these entirely would wipe out under a fifth of the deficit.
+Sadly, one look at 'Trumponomics' and it's difficult to see where his business successes have come from.
+Setting his stall out early for 'balancing the budgets', Trump claims he will 'cut spending big league' without elaborating on where these cuts might fall.
+He has occasionally mentioned 'the education budget' and 'the environment agency', but abolishing both in their entirety would wipe out under a fifth of the deficit.
 Given the vast size of his proposed tax cut, economists estimate he would need either a 21% reduction in public spending or a reliable growth rate of 7% per year to achieve his aims.
-This is about as realistic as the Michael Bay film Armageddon.
+There are more realistic Michael Bay movies.

-On top of this there are huge financial question marks over many of his other policies.
+On top of this, there are huge financial question marks over many of his other policies.
 What about the $12 billion Mexican wall which Mexico is *cough* totally going to pay for?
-How would consumer prices react if Donald does slap the promised ‘giant import tariffs’ on China, Canada and Mexico?
+How would consumer prices react if Donald does slap the promised 'giant import tariffs' on China, Canada and Mexico?
 How would the workforce handle the deportation of 11 million undocumented immigrants?
-As with most things Trump, it’s all rather unpredictable, and largely complete bollocks.
+As with most things Trump, no one knows.